xdravon/solana-volume-bot/README.md

 # Solana Volume Bot on Raydium and Meteora

-This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium platform.
+This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium and Meteora platforms.
 It leverages Solana's blockchain technology to perform these operations efficiently.

 ## Features